sjardon/ccd-api/README.md

 # ccd-api

-Api for Convivencia con Dios comunity developed in NodeJs.
+Api developed in NodeJs for Convivencia con Dios comunity.

-Visit the [CcD home](https://convivenciacondios.org/web/) for know more about Convivencia con Dios
+Visit the [CcD home](https://convivenciacondios.org/web/) for know more about Convivencia con Dios.

+Thank you!